Kai-E-Yang/Kai-E-Yang.github.io/_pages/cv.md

 Work experience
 ======
+* Apr 2022-present: Post doctorate
+  * Institute for Astronomy, Research Corporation of the University of Hawaii

-* Mar 2019-Mar 2021: Post doctorate Research Assistant
+* Mar 2019-Mar 2022: Post doctorate Research Assistant
   * Sydney Institute for Astronomy, School of Physics, The University of Sydney

 * Jul 2018-Feb 2019: Post doctorate